BulgyCord/Arduino_2048_Game/README.md

  ## _Description_

-A 2048 inspired game implemented using arduino, playable on a LCD screen.
+A 2048 inspired game implemented using Arduino, playable on a LCD screen.
 The purpose of the game is to merge two of the same numbered tiles in order to create the sum of those tiles into a new tile with the end goal being to have a high score in a limited time.

  ## _Components_

 - LCD 128x128

-- Breadboard
+- 2x Breadboard

 - Arduino Uno/ATmega328P

-- 4x Buttons
+- 2x Buttons

-- 4x Resistors
+- 3x Resistors (2x 1 kΩ, 1x 200 Ω)

+- 1x Joystick

 - Wires